 Viewing Content

 When you first log in to Posit Connect, you are shown the list of published content that you’re allowed to see.
-By default, you are shown a compact view listing the name, type, author, and when the content was last deployed.
+The list includes the content title, description, thumbnail, content type, owner, and when the content was last published.

 If you have administrator permissions, you see all content by default.
 For security reasons, you still have to be added as a viewer to be able to view the actual content itself, but you can access the content page to alter runtime settings, alter schedules, or other administrative tasks.